Andres2295/Andres-Torres-Colon/Code Examples/html_css_js/README.md

 <h1> defines a large heading
 <p> defines a paragraph
 ```
-* Note that every opening tag has a closing tag </> at its end.
+* Also note that every opening tag has its own closing tag </> at its end.

 <h1>CSS<h1>